 - Rinse quinoa under cold water to remove the bitterness.
 Add 1 /2 cup of rinsed quinoa to a saucepan, add 1 cup of water, and bring to a boil.
 Reduce heat to low, cover, and simmer until tender and most of the liquid has been absorbed 15 to 20 minutes.
 Fluff with a fork set aside.1/2 cup quinoa, 1 cup water

 Make quinoa meatballs

 - Remove crust from whole grain bread, and cube, add to a bowl and add buttermilk.
 Make sure that the bread is completely moist throughout, after letting it sit for several minutes mash with a fork.
 Add measured ingredients, cooked quinoa, and egg white to soaked bread, and blend well.
-Add the ground turkey and beef and mix gently by hand with moist bread and seasonings.1 tsp cumin, 10 oz turkey, 10 oz ground beef, 1 tsp sea salt, 1/2 tsp black pepper, 2 tbsp red wine vinegar, 2 cloves garlic, 1/2 cup parsley, 1/2 tsp paprika, 1/2 tsp cayenne, 1/4 cup cilantro, 1/2 tsp fennel seeds, 1 pinch chili flakes, 2 slices whole grain bread, 1/4 cup buttermilk, 1 each egg white, 1/2 tsp cumin
+Add the ground turkey and beef and mix gently by hand with moist bread and seasonings.1 tsp cumin, ground, 10 oz turkey, 10 oz ground beef, 1 tsp sea salt, fine ground, 1/2 tsp black pepper, ground, 2 tbsp red wine vinegar, 2 cloves garlic, 1/2 cup parsley, 1/2 tsp paprika powder sweet, 1/2 tsp cayenne pepper, 1/4 cup cilantro, 1/2 tsp fennel seeds, 1 pinch chili flakes, 2 slices whole grain bread, 1/4 cup buttermilk, 1 each egg white, 1/2 tsp cumin, ground

 - With your hands shape the meatball mixture into 2-ounce meatballs.
 Place roasted quinoa crunch in a small bowl, and lightly roll meatballs in roasted quinoa crunch to make the quinoa crunch adhere.